JoyOfCodingPDX/GettingStarted/README.md

 (Note that in this document, I always prefix executables with `./` to ensure that the executable can be found even if you don't have `.` on your `PATH`.
-Note also that for people who are developing on Windows machines, there is a `createStudentProject.cmd` that does the same thing as the shell script, but doesn't have as nice error checking.
-Students have not been able to get the shell script to work under cygwin.
-It is okay to create the project on Linux and then develop it on Windows, using GitHub to share code across machines.)
+The project creation scripts must be run on a UNIX machine such as the MCECS Linux machines.
+However, the projects may be _developed_ on any machine that runs the supported version of Java.
+For instance, it is okay to create the project on Linux and then develop it on Windows, using GitHub to share code across machines.)